 Some children will need to see one health professional only such as a speech and language therapist, occupational therapist or physiotherapist through hospitals, children's centres and schools.
 Our health professionals work closely together with you to ensure that joint assessments are carried out when your child needs to see more than one health professional.

 We have a number of specialist services that support children’s centres, nurseries and schools to meet the health needs of children with special educational needs and disability:

-Community children’s nursing service– supports children in schools and at home with complex medical needs
+Children’s Community Nursing/Continuing Care and Nursing for Special Schools – supports children in schools and at home with complex medical needs

 Community nutrition and dietetics service - helps children who have problems with food.

 Continence - Bladder and Bowel Service - help for disabled children and young people to help manage their continence.

 Early Years Coordination Team - If a child has complex needs (3 or likely to need 3 services across Education and Health) any professional working with a child within Health, Children’s Services, the Voluntary Sector or General Practice can make a referral request to the Early Years Co-ordination Team (EYCT).

 Greenwich child and adolescent mental health service – helps children and young people who have problems with for example, behaviour or self-esteem or depression